Strategic Procurement Unit

 - Who decides whom to award a tender to?

-Plymouth City Council advertises tender opportunities on the Devon Procurement Portal website.
+Plymouth City Council advertises tender opportunities on the Supplying the Southwest Portal website.

 Plymouth City Council has created a guidance document called How to do business with the Council to assist suppliers in completing tenders.